Dynasty-Watch/.github/profile/README.md

 # *Dynasty Watch*

-The application helps the community in terms of safety by creating a mobile app for users to request for emergency assistance by using their mobile phone instead of using the traditional panic button at home.
-Mobile app users will also provide detailed information of their request using text, images, and audio.
-Authorities will be able to communicate with mobile app users as they are traveling to the requested location.
+The app enhances community safety by providing a mobile platform for users to request emergency assistance conveniently from their smartphones, replacing the need for traditional panic buttons at home.
+Users can submit detailed requests with text, images, and audio, while authorities can communicate with them en route to the requested location.

 ## System Analysis
 ### Dataflow Diagram